Magnetron Failure Repair – Not Heating on Panasonic NN-SN966S Microwave

 Step 6: Remove Magnetron from Mounting Bracket

 The magnetron in the NN-SN966S is secured to a mounting bracket with four bolts accessible from the rear of the unit.
 Use a 10mm socket wrench to remove these mounting bolts, supporting the weight of the magnetron as you work.
-The complete magnetron assembly weighs approximately 3.5 pounds and should be handled carefully to avoid dropping.
-Once the mounting bolts are removed, the magnetron can be withdrawn from its position, bringing the antenna clear of the waveguide opening.
+The complete magnetron assembly weighs around 3.5 pounds and should be handled carefully to avoid dropping.
+Once the mounting bolts are removed, you can withdraw the magnetron from its position, bringing the antenna clear of the waveguide opening.

 Step 7: Install New Magnetron